 Talking to this correspondent, the union president Haji Amanullah said that if the old model vehicles were banned thousands of drivers would be rendered jobless.
 He said that the most viable solution to the problem would be to keep old rickshaws away from main bazaars.
 “The government has accepted our demand for issuing route permits for new 4-stroke rickshaws,” he said and added that about 9,000 such rickshaws were without route permits so far in Peshawar.

 Another official of the transport department said that presence of a large number of Qingqi rickshaws in the district was another reason for the traffic problems.
 He said that union leaders of Qingqi rickshaws would be taken into confidence to register them with transport department or keep them off the roads.
-He said that all illegal stands of such rickshaws would
+He said that all illegal stands of such rickshaws would be closed.

 The official said that the government wanted to get rid of frequent traffic problems in provincial metropolis.
 In this regard, he said that the transport minister, Mian Iftikhar Hussain, had directed the officials of the excise department to stop registration of new rickshaws.